 Solution: Promise customers from the start that you will continue to deliver great service after the sale.
 Then hold yourself to that promise!
 Send a thank you note right after the sale and schedule regular customer follow up calls to prevent any abandonment.

 Inadequate product training can erase any positive benefits of a customer onboarding experience.
 Your customers invest in your product with the expectation that you will provide them with the tools required to put it to good use, and product training is at the top of this list.
 Below are some common training-related issues:

 - Training is glossed over or provided without an organized approach that engages the customer

 - Steps are not taken to ensure that customers understand key training points

 - Training ceases without confirming that a customer can use a product with confidence

 - There is no follow up with the customer after training to confirm product satisfaction

 Solution: Make product training a top priority.
-Consider using product training videos to engage customers.
+Consider using onboarding emails to engage customers.
 Create a training agenda that includes a means of assessing retention of learned material.
 Proactively follow up with customers after completion of product training to see if they have hit any roadblocks.